Volvo Instrument Cluster Problems

 Your second option is to turn to companies that specialize in Volvos and offer Volvo instrument cluster repair.

-To do this, you simply pay for the service, detach the instrument cluster from your car, and ship it off for service.
+You pay for the service, detach the instrument cluster from your car, and ship it off for service.
 This is a relatively easy option, as it’s not very difficult to remove the instrument cluster.
 Simply unscrew it, unplug it, and pull it out.
-It will only cost about $100-250, depending on your chosen service provider.
+Depending on your chosen service provider, it will only cost about $100-250.

 However, you will have to wait for the parts to be shipped, serviced, and returned to you, during which time you should not drive your car.
 The main advantage is that the repair service is significantly cheaper than having the dealer replace your cluster.
 Plus, the mileage and all setting remain the same.